prysmaticlabs/documentation/website/docs/prysm-usage/fee-recipient.md

 The beacon node will cache fee recipient information locally to be persistent.

 ### No Flags
-by default Prysm uses the eth burn address (0x0000...)
+If no fee recipient flags are provided Prysm uses the eth burn address by(0x0000...).
+**Note: this will result in validators receiving zero transaction fee rewards when proposing a block**